Survey Procedures In Dentistry

 Designing the Survey/Investigation

-- A written protocol for the survey is prepared which consists of:
+- A written protocol for the survey is prepared, which consists of:

-- Objective and purpose of survey.
+- Objective and purpose of the survey.

 - Personnel and physical arrangements